34 Awesome DIY Backyard Ideas

 Add Seating with a DIY Wooden Bench

 For large outdoor gatherings, copious seating is a necessity.
 This outdoor couch can fit several adults, and oversized arm rests act as end tables for drinks.
 Before getting started, you’ll want to pick up the cushions for the couch first; depending on their size, you can make any adjustments to the cut list necessary for the perfect fit.

 Once you have the cushions, all the materials you need can be found at local home centers.
 We used treated lumber, but you can splurge for a naturally rot-resistant wood like cedar or cypress.
-We’ve got the full plans for this DIY wooden bench.

 Install a DIY Screened Porch

 Expand your home’s living spaces with a screened porch, perfect for hot summer days where you want some of the breeze and none of the bugs.
 It’s a multi-day project, but you’ll get many seasons of use per year out of this DIY addition.